designerzen/Arduino-Audio-Quilt/README.md

     1 Already playing track
     2 File not found
     3 indicates that the VSdsp is in reset.

-##  Skip function:

-The following error codes return from the [SFEMP3Shield::skipTo()][36]member function.

-    0 OK
-    1 Not Playing track
-    2 Failed to skip to new file location

 The code has been written with plenty of appropiate comments, describing key components, features and reasonings.